turingschool/backend-curriculum-site/module2/misc/auth_exploration.md

 # User Registration and Authentication

 ## Summary
 We're going to build a tiny application that explores user registration, authentication, and authorization.
 To begin, our application will be limited to allowing users to register for our site and afterward login and logout.
-Once our application has this functionality, we'll look at authorizatio - allowing logged in users access to content that guests cannot access.
+Once our application has this functionality, we'll look at authorization - allowing logged in users access to content that guests cannot access.

 ### Working with Sessions